-In 2014-15, 16.7% of people aged 15 years and over consumed more than two standard drinks per day on average, exceeding the lifetime risk guideline.
-Figures for adults aged 18 years and over show a decrease from 2011-12 when 19.5% of adults exceeded the guideline to 2014-15 when 17.4% did so .
+In 2017-18, 16.1% of people aged 18 years and over consumed more than two standard drinks per day on average, exceeding the lifetime risk guideline. down from 21.9% in 2004-05 .

 - World Health Organization (WHO).
-Alcohol - Fact sheet [Internet].
-2011 Feb [cited 2013 Oct 18].
+Alcohol - Fact sheet.
+2011 Feb.
 Available from: http://www.who.int/mediacentre/factsheets/fs349/en/; last accessed 18 October 2013.

-- Australian Bureau of Statistics (ABS) Alcohol consumption.
-National Health Survey: First Results, 2017-18 — Australia.
+- Australian Bureau of Statistics (ABS) National Health Survey: First Results, 2017-18 — Australia.
 Canberra: ABS; 2018.
-Available from: Australia https://www.abs.gov.au/ausstats/abs@.nsf/mf/4364.0.55.001; last accessed 04/12/2016
+Available from: Australia https://www.abs.gov.au/AUSSTATS/abs@.nsf/DetailsPage/4364.0.55.0012017-18?OpenDocument; last accessed 14 January 2020.

-In the absence of data from administrative data sets, estimates are provided at the Population Health Area (PHA) level for selected health risk factors from the 2014–15 National Health Survey (NHS), conducted by the Australian Bureau of Statistics (ABS).
+In the absence of data from administrative data sets, estimates are provided at the Population Health Area (PHA) level for selected health risk factors from the 2017–18 National Health Survey (NHS), conducted by the Australian Bureau of Statistics (ABS).
 The estimates at the Population Health Area (PHA) are modelled estimates produced by the ABS (estimates at the Local Government Area (LGA) and Primary Health Network (PHN) level were derived from the PHA estimates).

 Estimates for quintile of socioeconomic disadvantage of area and Remoteness Area are direct estimates, extracted using the ABS Survey TableBuilder.

 Users of these modelled estimates should note that they do not represent data collected in administrative or other data sets.
 As such, they should be used with caution, and treated as indicative of the likely social dimensions present in an area with these demographic and socioeconomic characteristics.

 The numbers are estimates for an area, not measured events as are, for example, death statistics.
 As such, they should be viewed as a tool that, when used in conjunction with local area knowledge and taking into consideration the prediction reliability, can provide useful information that can assist with decision making for small geographic regions.
-Of particular note is that the true value of the published estimates is also likely to vary within a range of values as shown by the upper and lower limits published in the data (xls) and viewable in the bar chart in the single map atlases.
+Of particular note is that the true value of the published estimates is also likely to vary within a range of values as shown by the upper and lower limits published in the data (xlsx) and viewable in the column chart in the single map atlases.

 What the modelled estimates do achieve, however, is to summarise the various demographic, socioeconomic and administrative information available for an area in a way that indicates the expected level of each health indicator for an area with those characteristics.
 In the absence of accurate, localised information about the health indicator, such predictions can usefully contribute to policy and program development, service planning and other decision-making processes that require an indication of the geographic distribution of the health indicator.

-The survey response rate of around 85% provides a high level of coverage across the population; however, the response rate among some groups is lower than among other groups, e.g., those living in the most disadvantaged areas have a lower response rate than those living in less disadvantaged areas.
-Although the sample includes the majority of people living in households in private dwellings, it excludes those living in the most remote areas of Australia and discrete Aboriginal and Torres Strait Islander communities; whereas these areas comprise less than 3% of the total population, Aboriginal people comprise up to one third of the population in these areas.
-This and other limitations of the method mean that estimates have not been published for PHAs with populations under 1,000, or with a high proportion of their population in:
+The relatively high survey response rate in the NHS provides a high level of coverage across the population; however, the response rate among some groups is lower than among other groups, e.g., those living in the most disadvantaged areas have a lower response rate than those living in less disadvantaged areas.
+Although the sample includes the majority of people living in households in private dwellings, it excludes those living in the very remote areas of Australia and discrete Aboriginal and Torres Strait Islander communities; whereas these areas comprise less than 3% of the total population, Aboriginal people comprise up to one third of the population.
+The survey does not include persons usually resident in non-private dwellings (hospitals, gaols, nursing homes - and also excludes members of the armed forces).

-- Estimates with RRMSEs from 0.25 and to 0.50 have been marked (~) to indicate that they should be used with caution; and those greater than 0.50 but less than 1 are marked (~~) to indicate that the estimate is considered too unreliable for general use.
+- those greater than 0.50 but less than 1 are marked (~~) to indicate that the estimate is considered too unreliable for general use.

-Numerator: Estimated population aged 15 years and over who consumed more than two standard alcoholic drinks per day on average, exceeding the lifetime risk 2009 National Health and Medical Research Council (NHMRC) guideline
+Numerator: Estimated population aged 18 years and over who consumed more than two standard alcoholic drinks per day on average, exceeding the lifetime risk 2009 National Health and Medical Research Council (NHMRC) guideline

-Denominator: Total population aged 15 years and over
+Denominator: Total population aged 18 years and over

-Detail of analysis: Indirectly age-standardised rate per 100 population (aged 15 years and over); and/or indirectly age-standardised ratio, based on the Australian standard
+Detail of analysis: Indirectly age-standardised rate per 100 population (aged 18 years and over); and/or indirectly age-standardised ratio, based on the Australian standard

-Quintiles & Remoteness: Compiled by PHIDU based on direct estimates from the 2011-12 Australian Health Survey, ABS Survey TableBuilder.
+Quintiles & Remoteness: Compiled by PHIDU based on direct estimates from the 2017-18 National Health Survey, ABS Survey TableBuilder.